Jack Morris: Cleveland Indians and Cincinnati Reds

 Morris joined the Cleveland Indians in 1994, but was released by the team on August 9, three days before the season was ended by a strike.
 Morris finished the season with a 10–6 record and an ERA of 5.60.
 He signed a one-year, $600,000 contract with the Cincinnati Reds on December 22, 1994.
 After an abortive attempt at a comeback with the Reds during spring training of 1995, Morris retired.
 In 1996, he made a brief return to professional baseball, this time playing with his hometown St. Paul Saints of the independent Northern League.
 The 41-year-old Morris went 5–1 in 10 starts, with a 2.69 ERA, before retiring for good.

 Salary

 Morris was the highest-paid pitcher in the American League on at least four occasions: 1987, 1988, 1991, and 1993.

 Wildness

-The split-finger pitch was responsible for Morris leading the league in wild pitches on six separate occasions.
+The split-finger pitch was responsible for Morris leading the league in wild pitches on six occasions.
 His 206 wild pitches in his career rank thirteenth in baseball history (tied with Adonis Terry) and third highest among pitchers who pitched their entire careers in the live-ball era.
 (Only Nolan Ryan with 277 and Phil Niekro with 226 rank higher than Morris.)